LGBTQ Students and Western New England University

 Located in room 136 of Rivers Memorial Hall, this is a safe space on campus for students, staff, and faculty to socialize, relax, or learn about current GLBTQA news and issues.
 The GLBTQA Resource Room is home to numerous books, DVDs, newspapers, magazines, brochures, and an online library.
 The GLBTQA Resource Room is operated by the Division of Student Affairs, and has received funding from the Alumni Association Grant, Office of Student Activities & Leadership Development, and Office of Diversity Programs and Services.

 Gender Neutral Housing

 The Gender Neutral Housing program allows sophomores, juniors, seniors, and graduate students to reside in on-campus apartments, townhouses and suites with students of a different gender.
 Housing in each bedroom will be “same sex,” however, within an apartment, students of different sexes or genders may live together.
 For instance, in a two-bedroom apartment, two women and two men may apply to be housed together.

-The Counseling Services Office is open and affirming for students of all gender identities and sexual orientations.
-Services offered specific to LGBTQ Students and allies include:
+Counseling services are open and affirming for students of all gender identities and sexual orientations.
+Services offered specifically to LGBTQ students and allies include:

 - Support counseling for individuals and significant others

 - Family meetings/counseling

 - Networking and referrals to medical, social, and legal resources in the community

 The Office of Spiritual Life offers a safe place and open heart to individuals of all faiths, races, genders, sexual orientations, gender identities, abilities, and backgrounds.
 Its staff also welcomes those who identify as “spiritual but not religious.”

 Safe Space Training